 In other words, Teen Vogue managed to write an entire article about an extremely risky sexual practice, without once warning their highly vulnerable teen girl audience about the many dangers associated with it.

 Meanwhile, the U.S. Center for Disease Control states bluntly on their website that sodomy is “the riskiest sexual behavior for getting and transmitting HIV for men and women.”
-And that’s not to mention the myriad other STIs that can be transmitted through anal sex, some of which (including syphilis) can be transmitted even when a condom is properly used.
+And that’s not to mention the myriad other STDs that can be transmitted through anal sex, some of which (including syphilis) can be transmitted even when a condom is properly used.

 Meanwhile, according to the American Cancer Society, anal sex also significantly increases the risk of anal cancer.
 And never mind the many painful injuries that can come from engaging in sodomy, many of which are endemic in the male homosexual community.